-When it came to weaning, for years most parents opted to spoon-feed purees to their babies.
-But in 2008, British midwife Gill Rapley popularized the idea of baby-led weaning.
-She suggested simply putting appropriate food on your baby’s tray and letting him feed himself.
+When it came to weaning, for years most parents opted to spoon-feed purees to their babies, thinking of fun ways to make mealtimes fun.
+But in 2008, British midwife Gill Rapley popularised the idea of baby-led weaning.
+She suggested simply putting appropriate food on your baby’s tray and letting them feed themselves.

-Eleven tears and thousands of baby-led weaned babies later, we’ve learnt a lot about what works well - and what doesn’t - when it comes to this method of weaning.
+Eleven tears and thousands of baby-led weaned babies later, we’ve learnt a lot about what works well - and what doesn’t - when it comes to this method of introducting solid foods to baby.

 Is baby-led weaning best for you and baby?
 Choose the weaning approach which matches your needs and your baby’s nature, and weaning will be easier.

-Baby-led weaning is when your baby feeds himself with suitable chunks of food using his own hands.
+Baby-led weaning (BLW) is when your baby feeds themselves with suitable chunks of food using their own hands.
 You avoid washing up the blender, but be prepared – you'll probably end up with a lot of food on the floor!

-Adventurous eater: Letting your baby make choices may lead her to be a more adventurous eater as she grows up and introducing texture straight away means she’s less likely to be put off by lumps.
+Adventurous eater: Letting your baby make choices may lead her to be a more adventurous eater as they grow up and introducing texture straight away means they're less likely to be put off by lumps.

 It's natural: A baby's desire to explore is innate and it's how they learn.
 If you encourage little ones to use their hands, they are discovering different textures, as well as colours, smells and (hopefully!) taste.

 Time-consuming: This method is based on your baby being the one in control, so you must let the mess happen!
-Before your baby is nine months old, it might be challenging for her to get the food into her mouth.
+Before your baby is nine months old, it might be challenging for them to get the food into their mouth.

 Adapting family meals: If you’re giving your baby the same food as the rest of your family, you need to make sure these meals are suitable.
 Babies shouldn’t be eating food with added sugar or salt, so no stock cubes.